marcelvoss/MVDribbbleKit/README.md

 }];
 ```

 Easy, huh?
-There are also six model classes available (MVLike, MVAttachment, MVComment, MVShot, MVUser, MVBucket).
+There are also seven model classes available (MVLike, MVAttachment, MVComment, MVShot, MVUser, MVBucket, MVProject).
 These will be used to wrap everything into native foundation objects.

 ## Credits
 Thanks to the API team at Dribbble for giving me early access to the new API version, so I was able to update MVDribbbleKit before the public release.